micmejia/bible-dump/AMPC/Exodus/Exod 23.md

-Behold, I send an [^a]Angel before you to keep _and_ guard you on the way and to bring you to the place I have prepared.
+Behold, I send an Angel before you to keep _and_ guard you on the way and to bring you to the place I have prepared.